Naked Elvis

-Naked Elvis was a late-night British television quiz show on Channel 4 from 10 August to 3 December 1999 hosted by Tania Strecker.
+Naked Elvis is a late-night British television quiz show on Channel 4 from 10 August to 3 December 1999 hosted by Tania Strecker.
 Two teams of students would answer general knowledge questions.
 There was a scoremaster dressed as Elvis Presley played by Marc Fossey, Sam Cullingworth and two others who would remove one item of clothing between each round until he was naked.